-I often know the night before that I won’t make it in to work the next morning.
-It’s not that I’ve already decided I’m not going in – it’s not that at all – but it’s because over time, I’ve become attuned to recognising when my body is reaching a point of just needing to rest.
+I often know the night before a workday that I won’t be able to make it in to work the next morning.
+It’s not that I’ve already decided I’m not going in – it’s not that at all – but it’s because, over time, I’ve become attuned to recognising when my body is reaching a point of just needing to rest.

 As I sit on the edge of the bed and imagine what might happen after I make that phone call, a thousand scenarios play out.
 My boss could ask me for more detail so I bumble through my symptoms and ramble on and then they don’t believe me.
 What if people talk about me behind my back after I’ve hung up, mocking me or insinuating that I’m lying?
 What if they moan that I’m not pulling my weight?
 What if I go in to work tomorrow and get taken aside, basically told off for not doing my work and patronisingly scolded?
 Over something I can’t help, too.
 What if what if what if.

 Most of this is highly unlikely, but what if.
 And that’s the nature of anxiety; it’s not rational.
 The very definition of anxiety is irrational, obsessive worrying.

 So I’m sat on the edge of the bed, feeling very unwell from my physical health conditions, but now I’m anxious on top, palms clammy, heart pounding and feeling faint.
 The world is opening up and preparing to swallow me whole.
 I feel out of control.

 All I have to do is make one quick call, give a simple explanation and that’s it.
 They can’t discipline me for my health conditions, mental or physical, that would be discrimination – but it doesn’t matter to anxiety.
 This beast has run away with my thoughts.